 Attorneys experienced and trained in poverty law work as a part of the case management, care coordination, and nurse-home visiting teams to address complex civil challenges of program participants, working together with local agencies and other third-party entities.
 The MLP attorneys provide timely and consistent legal care for participating families confronting issues, such as:

 The MLP was created in response to a social and legal needs assessment administered in Chester by Widener University Delaware Law School.
 The assessment showed that many families suffered from unmet social and legal needs and did not have access to attorneys and other advocates.
-Evaluations show that after receiving services from MLP, families experiences significantly decreased levels of stress, increased self-efficacy, and high levels of satisfaction.
+Evaluations show that after receiving services from MLP, families experience significantly decreased levels of stress, increased self-efficacy, and high levels of satisfaction.

 For more information about MLP, please contact Laura Handel, Esq., Managing Attorney.